TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickle.rst

       functions* of the kind which can be declared using :func:`copyreg.pickle`.
 It is a mapping whose keys are classes and whose values are reduction functions.
-A reduction function takes a single argument of the associated class and should conform to the same interface as a :meth:`__reduce__` method.
+A reduction function takes a single argument of the associated kundi and should conform to the same interface as a :meth:`__reduce__` method.